gls-m2-extension/gls-shipping-m2/README.md

 In case of questions or problems, please have a look at the [Support Portal (FAQ)](<"support portal url goes here">) first.

-If the issue cannot be resolved, you can contact the support team via the [Support Portal](<Support Portal Url goes here) or by sending an email to <gls.m2.extension@gmail.com>.
+If the issue cannot be resolved, you can contact the support team by sending an email to <gls.m2.extension@gmail.com>.

 License